-Given that industry rules govern the ACH, payment card networks, check clearing houses and the next generation of payments, it is vital for community banks to participate in the rulemaking, operations, and governance of these organization.
+Given that industry rules govern the Automated Clearing House, payment card networks, and check clearing houses, it is vital for community banks to participate in the rulemaking, operations, and governance of these organizations.
 The rulemaking process should be transparent and ensure that community banks have opportunities to review proposed rules and provide comments.
-Rules should be refined to address new services, technologies, regulatory requirements, and marketplace dynamics.